 The Board of Directors of the producer company is authorized to exercise the powers as mentioned in the article of the Companies Act.
 In order to maximize the benefits to the member producers, The Board of Directors of the Company undertake the following functions:

 A member producer of the company is most important bit of the Producer Company.
 The company should ensure that the benefits are reached to the members of the company.
 The law has provided few rights to the members which each individual is allowed to exercise.
 The following are the rights of a member:

-At Registration Arena, we are continuously available to help you understand how to register a farmer producer company.
-Producer Company Registration in India can be done through Registration Arena in all major cities including Hyderabad, Mumbai, and New Delhi, Chennai, Kolkata & all other Indian cities.
+At Registration Arena, we help register farmer producer company.
+Producer Company Registration in India can be done through Registration Arena in all major cities such as Hyderabad, Mumbai, and New Delhi, Chennai, Kolkata & all other cities in India.